 Jackson’s got my attention, but next year’s The Desolation of Smaug better provide something more enriching than this first entry in the trilogy.

-Filed under: Featured Stories, Movies, Pop Culture · Tags: 3D, Adam Brown, Aidan Turner, Andy Serkis, Brett McKenzie, Cate Blanchett, CGI, Christopher Lee, Dean O'Gorman, Elijah Wood, Graham McTavish, Hugo Weaving, Ian McKellen, James Nesbitt, Jed Brophy, John Callen, Ken Stott, Mark Hadlow, Martin Freeman, Peter Hambleton, Peter Jackson, Richard Armitage, Stephen Hunter, William Kircher
+Filed under: Movies, Pop Culture · Tags: 3D, Adam Brown, Aidan Turner, Andy Serkis, Brett McKenzie, Cate Blanchett, CGI, Christopher Lee, Dean O'Gorman, Elijah Wood, Graham McTavish, Hugo Weaving, Ian McKellen, James Nesbitt, Jed Brophy, John Callen, Ken Stott, Mark Hadlow, Martin Freeman, Peter Hambleton, Peter Jackson, Richard Armitage, Stephen Hunter, William Kircher